actualize-ae/voice-chat-pdf/README.md

 The project requires an OpenAI API key (**user key** or **project key**) that has access to the Realtime API.
 Set the key in the `.env` file or as an environment variable `OPENAI_API_KEY`.

+## 🔮 Features

+Most features are free, even for commercial use.

+- **User Authentication**
+  - Sign up and sign in with user credentials for secure access.

+- **Document Upload**
+  - Upload documents for interaction.
+  - Preview mode to review documents before uploading.

+- **Embedding Documents**
+  - Generate embeddings for uploaded documents.
+  - Set top-k parameters for optimized query results.
+  - Machine searches through generated embeddings to return relevant chunks.

+- **Interactive Playground**
+  - Engage with documents using voice commands.
+  - Choose between **Push-to-Talk** or **Open Mic** interaction modes.
+  - Receive voice responses from the machine for a seamless experience.

+## 🔑 OpenAI API Key

+- **Required for Document Interaction**
+  - An OpenAI API key is necessary for generating embeddings and enabling voice interactions.
+  - Enter your API key in the interactive playground to start using voice commands with your documents.

 ## Getting Started